The Best Ferry From Athens To Hydra Island in 2023

-Are you looking for the best and closest Greek Island to Athens?
-Check out Hydra!
-Hydra is an idyllic Greek island that is part of a small group of islands called the Saronic Islands!
+Never heard of Hydra?
+Hydra is an idyllic Greek island part of a small group of islands called the Saronic Islands!

-This tiny cluster of islands is located in the Saronic Gulf in the Aegean Sean off the Argolis peninsula on the eastern tip of the Peloponnese.
+This tiny cluster of islands is located in the Saronic Gulf in the Aegean Sea off the Argolis peninsula on the eastern tip of the Peloponnese.

 On board, you can expect an assigned seat in a nice well-kept vessel!
 Enjoy the air-conditioned cabin and relax while cruising the Aegean Sea.